Child Support Obligations in Ontario

 If a child has special needs, parents may have additional support obligations.
 The courts will take into account a variety of factors including the aid the parent receives from other sources.

 A child’s post-secondary education can give rise to support obligations for the parents.
 It is not mandatory however and a judge may consider the following factors:

 - the child’s age when they are attending post-secondary school and

 Calculating Child Support

 A judge does however ultimately have discretion when calculating the child support amount.
-The Guidelines calculation may have not taken into consideration or given enough weight to some factors that affect the payor parent or the recipient parent.
-The roles of a judge and a lawyer are to analyze the full breadth of the situation to ensure that a child support order is fair and reasonable taking into account all the circumstances of the case.
+The Guidelines calculation may not have accounted for all the factors that affect the payor parent or the recipient parent.
+Judges and lawyers work together to ensure that child support orders are fair.

 If you are looking for more information or have additional questions, please do not hesitate to contact us.
 We will be happy to discuss your matter over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.